ElementorAccordion/vanilla-js-plugin-boilerplate/.github/CODE_OF_CONDUCT.md

   - Make personal or political attacks to other users.
   - Publish others' private information without explicit permission.

-Any use of unacceptable behavior should be reported to a team member.
+Any use of unacceptable behavior should be reported.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.

 ## Attribution
 This Code of Conduct is adapted from the [Contributor Covenant](http://contributor-covenant.org/version/1/4/).